 You are probably wondering what makes Zepel a great alternative to JIRA.
 Sure, there are some feature differences.
 I’ll get to that in a bit.

-But the fundamental difference is Zepel takes you beyond simple issue tracking, so you can build products and features together.
+But the fundamental difference is Zepel takes you beyond simple issue tracking, so you can streamline your development process and build products and features together.

 That means Zepel doesn’t try to please everyone.
 If you want to plan, track features, get real-time visibility across teams, and build solid features that will delight your customers, Zepel has your back.